Mayowa2020/zuridjango/README.md

 ## To create your Django project

-Type 'django-admin startproject aoyetimehin' at your terminal.
+1. Type 'django-admin startproject aoyetimehin' at your terminal.
 Where 'aoyetimehin' is the name of the project.

+2. To confirm that your project is running, using your terminal navigate to your project directory and type the following command 'python manage.py runserver' and press enter.
+It then brings up the URL to the project: <https://127.0.0.1:8000/>